France: Rhone

 Pascal Chalon (Tulette) BIODYNAMIC

 We clambered around, amongst the tools and apples, squeezed ourselves around her beaten-up Renault and, as soon as we had tasted his two wines, “La Petite Ourse” and “La Grande Ourse”, were quick to back the van up and load the last 9 cases he had.
-La Petite Ourse is 60% Syrah and 40% Grenache has a meaty nose, then really pure fruit and supple tannins.
+La Petite Ourse is 60% Syrah and 40% Grenache, has a meaty nose, then really pure fruit and supple tannins.
 La Grande Ourse has some old-vine Mourvedre in the mix.
+To be more precise: 49% Grenache, 23% Mourvèdre, 13% Syrah, 12% Carignan, 3% Counoise and Muscardin.
+Ursa Major is 80% old vine Grenache and 20% Carignan and built for the long haul.

 Domaine Coriancon – Francois Vallot (Vinsobres) BIODYNAMIC

 Many of us have heard of Gigondas, and Vacqueyras, fewer have heard of Vinsobres, which is another of the named Cotes-du-Rhone-Villages, all satellites of Chateauneuf-du-Pape.
 There’s a treat in store.
 The heavily moustachioed François is a fourth-generation winemaker and owns one of the smallest, oldest Domaines in the Cotes-du-Rhone, an area where much of the wine is bottled by the big co-operatives.
-Since our previous visit he has turned “Bio”.
+Since our first visit he has turned “Bio”.
 Excellent.
-So everything from 2007 is officially organic.
+So everything from 2003 was officially organic.
 The previous 5 years were “in conversion”, which is the transitional period before you can be certified as organic.
-His Domaine is in Vinsobres, one of the named Cotes-du-Rhone-Villages, like Gigondas, Vacqueyras, Cairanne, all satellites of Chateauneuf-du-Pape.
+From 2004 they were certified Demeter – the biodynamic certification.
+In 2013 his daughter Anais returned from a hotel career, a spell studying wine at university and a stage at Yquem in Sauternes and has become the first woman to run the domaine.
+The domaine is in Vinsobres, one of the named Cotes-du-Rhone-Villages, like Gigondas, Vacqueyras, Cairanne, all satellites of Chateauneuf-du-Pape.
 It’s a beautiful, warm, windswept setting with the jagged Dentelles de Montmirail and Mont Ventoux as a backdrop.
-His Grenache and Syrah vines are twisted and beaten-up (rather than caressed) by Le Mistral.
-Despite the conversion to organic his style remains unreconstructed traditional, chunky, deep reds packed with enough dark matter for the long haul.
+The Vallots’ Grenache and Syrah vines are twisted and beaten-up (rather than caressed) by Le Mistral.
+Despite the two stage conversions, the style remains unreconstructed traditional, chunky, deep reds packed with enough dark matter for the long haul.

 Louis Sozet (Cornas)